gofiber/recipes/docker-mariadb-clean-arch/README.md

 - `internal/infrastructure` is used to manage infrastructure of the application, such as MariaDB and Fiber.
 - `internal/misc` is used to manage miscellaneous endpoints.
 - `internal/user` is used to manage users.
 This endpoint is **not protected**.

+Please refer to the code itself for further details.
+I commented everything in the code, so I hope it is clear enough!

 ## API Endpoints / Features